-L USES (Including mix t yards - see below) ed-uses with a reside ntial component; excl udes requirements Front Yards - Major Streets, except Neighborhood Collectors Front Yards - All other streets Side Yards, Street Side Yards, and Rear Yards Street Side - Abutting Neighbor's Front Yard Maximum Height - 4 feet for a fence or wall of any style - 6 feet for a decorative fence or wall (with the top 2 feet being open), which is landscaped - 6 feet for a hedge - 6 feet being open), which is landscaped - 6 feet for a hedge - 6 feet for a property with more than 150 hedge - 6 feet for a decorative fence or wall (with the top 2 feet being open), which is landscaped and which is on a property with more than 150 lineal feet of street - 6 feet for a fence or wall of any style - 10 feet for a hedge - 4 feet for a fence or wall of any style - 5 feet for a hedge The diagram at right is intended to provide an illustrative view of the foregoing regulations as applied to rectangular lots platted in the traditional block pattern of the City.
+L USES (Including mix yards - see below) ed-uses with a reside ential component; ex cludes requirements Front Yards - Major Streets, except Neighborhood Collectors Front Yards - All other streets Side Yards, Street Side Yards, and Rear Yards Street Side - Abutting Neighbor's Front Yard Maximum Height - 4 feet for a fence or wall of any style - 6 feet for a decorative fence or wall (with the top 2 feet being open), which is landscaped - 6 feet for a hedge Il of or wall of any style - 5 feet for a hedge - 6 feet for a decorative fence or wall (with the top 2 feet being open), which is or wall of any style - 10 feet for a hedge hedge The diagram at right is intended to provide an illustrative view of the foregoing regulations as applied to rectangular lots platted in the traditional block pattern of the City.
 For non-rectangular lots or for lots with irregular lot lines, Min 2-ft setback from sidewalk for 6-ft high fence or wall.
-CORNER LOT ON A MAJOR STREET INTERIOR LOT ON A MAJOR STREET CORNER LOT ON A MAJOR STREET ON A NON-MAJOR STREET ON A NON-MAJOR STREET NON-MAJOR STREET FRC A WE STEN NEI A ST ERIOR SIDE YARDS, STREET SIDE EDS, AND REAR YARDS -ft maximum height for a fence or all of any style -oft maximum height for a hedge, ithin 5 ft of property line DNT YARD ON A NON-MAJOR STREET -ft maximum height for a fence or all of any style -ft maximum height for a hedge, ithin 5 ft of property line -ft maximum height for a decorative ence or wall which is landscaped and hich is on a property with more than 50 lineal feet of street frontage DNT YARD ON A MAJOR STREET -ft maximum height for a fence or all of any style -ft maximum height for a decorative ence or wall which is landscaped EET SIDE YARD ABUTTING GHBOR'S FRONT YARD -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a fence or all of any style -ft maximum height for a hedge, ithin 5 ft of property line
+CORNER LOT ON A MAJOR STREET INTERIOR LOT ON A MAJOR STREET CORNER LOT ON A MAJOR STREET ON A NON-MAJOR STREET ON A NON-MAJOR STREET NON-MAJOR STREET FRC 4 WM STEP WAS ft WAS f ERIOR SIDE YARDS, STREET SIDE RDS, AND REAR YARDS -ft maximum height for a fence or wall of any style 0-ft maximum height for a hedge, within 5 ft of property line DNT YARD ON A NON-MAJOR STREET -ft maximum height for a fence or wall of any style -ft maximum height for a hedge, within 5 ft of property line -ft maximum height for a decorative ence or wall which is landscaped and which is on a property with more than 50 lineal feet of street frontage DNT YARD ON A MAJOR STREET -ft maximum height for a fence or wall of any style -ft maximum height for a hedge, within 5 ft of property line -ft maximum height for a decorative ence or wall which is landscaped REET SIDE YARD ABUTTING GHBOR'S FRONT YARD -ft maximum height for a fence or wall of any style -ft maximum height for a fence or wall of any style -ft maximum height for a hedge, within 5 ft of property line -ft maximum height for a hedge, within 5 ft of property line